ctools/ctools/doc/source/users/tutorials/1dc/scope.rst

 have been simulated from high-level
 :ref:`Instrument Response Functions <glossary_irf>`
-that correspond to an ideal CTA with good and stable atmosphere and instrument conditions; only zenith angles of 20 degrees and 40 degrees **(TBC)** have been simulated.
+that correspond to an ideal CTA with good and stable atmosphere and instrument conditions; only zenith angles of 20 degrees and 40 degrees have been simulated.

 Data are provided for the Baseline arrays and the Threshold Implementation.

-Two Key Science Projects (KSPs) have been simulated using realistic pointing
+Three Key Science Projects (KSPs) have been simulated using realistic pointing
 patterns:

 * the Galactic Plane Scan (GPS)
+* the Galactic Centre Survey (GC)
 * the extragalactic survey

 The source model used for the simulations is distributed together with the